-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the 1DX Mark II has a markedly higher DXO score than the 200D (overall score 9 points higher), which will translate into better image quality.
 The advantage is based on 0.5 bits higher color depth, 0.1 EV in additional dynamic range, and 1.6 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 1DX Mark II provides a better video resolution than the 200D.
 It can shoot movie footage at 4K/60p, while the 200D is limited to 1080/60p.

 Feature comparison: Canon 200D vs 1DX Mark II